Mazhar004/python-data-visualization/Recursion Number Print/README.md

 ## Description: ##

-In recursion, program call itself.
+In recursion, program will call itself.

 ## Program ##